Anti-Spam Blocklist & Allowlist

 Required permissions

-To access this functionality, you must have the following permissions:
+To access and manage Anti-Spam Detection, you must have the following permissions:

 • Access to Service settings